harshitapaila/SampleCode/vdp-c-sharp/README.md

 Notes:
 * key.pem is the private key which you have generated at the time of creation of CSR.
-* cert.pem is the client certificate for the app which you have downloaded from the VDP portal.
+* cert.pem is the client certificate for the project which you have downloaded from the VDP portal.
 * The above command will prompt for export password.
 You will need this password for invoking API.

 Update app.config with the necesssary credentials.
 For more information on `app.config` refer :